CompuTec/processforce-docs/current/administrator-guide/licensing/license-server/direct-access.md

 sidebar_position: 3
 ---

-# Using CompuTec Service Manager and configuring Direct Data Access mode
+# Configure CompuTec Service Manager

 This document provides a step-by-step guide on how to use and configure CompuTec Service Manager.

 :::info
-    CompuTec Service Manager is a part of CompuTec License Server, which installation guide you can find on [the CompuTec License Server Installation page](./license-server-installation.md).
+    CompuTec Service Manager is a part of CompuTec License Server, and you can locate its installation guide at [the CompuTec License Server Installation page](./license-server-installation.md).
 :::

+---

 ## Starting CompuTec Service Manager

-After the CompuTec License Server installation in the system, the CompuTec Service Manager shortcut is available on the Windows program list.
+After the CompuTec License Server installation in the system, you'll find the CompuTec Service Manager shortcut in the Windows program list.

 After clicking it, the CT icon appears in the Windows notification area: